 “I can see why some women don’t get mammograms.
 They fear they might find something,” Carnahan said.
 “But if you can find that out sooner, there are many options.
 If you wait, there may not be options.
 Have it done because it might save your life.”

 Why age 40?

-There are different guidelines about how frequently a woman should have a screening mammogram, and that’s why it’s important to talk about the risks and benefits of the different guidelines with your primary care physician, Wood explained.
+There are different guidelines about how frequently a woman should have a mammogram, and that’s why it’s essential to talk about the risks and benefits of the different guidelines with your primary care physician.